 You have ordered a fine art photographic print and are excited to have it hanging in your home.
-You have about a month before it arrives and you know exactly where it will hang.
 Now what?
+You have about a month before your print arrives and you know exactly where it will hang.
 Have you considered how the ambient light in the room will affect the print?
 Have you thought about adding lights in the room to make sure the photograph really glows to its full potential?

 Why Artists Light Their Work

 Many times when you see a fine art photograph it is hanging in a gallery or an art show.
 Usually the prints are lit with overhead track lights that are color balanced and angled properly to make the art look its best.